PKBeam/Edda/controls.md

 Right-click to delete a note or clear the selection.

-### Navigational Waveform
+### Markers

+**On the editing grid:**

+Click and drag a bookmark or timing change to move it (hold Shift to snap to grid).

+**On the navigational waveform:**

-Double-click a bookmark to rename it.
+Right-click a bookmark to rename it.

+Right-click a timing change on either the BPM or beat division fields to edit them.

-Right-click a bookmark to delete it.
+Middle-click a bookmark or timing change to delete it.

 ## Keyboard Controls